hapax/hapax.github.io/assets/eratosthenes.md

 #### Other experiments

-There are a few extensions or alternatives.
+There are a few extensions and alternatives.
-First of all, if I make a friend in Whislter (difficult under the current circumstances) we can perform this experiment whenever we want.
+First of all, if I make a real friend in Whistler, we can perform this experiment whenever we want.
 Although the measured angles $\theta_{1,2}$ will no longer be latitudes, $\Delta \theta$ will be invariant provided we measure at the same time.
 There is also a [beautiful method](https://arxiv.org/abs/1405.4580) which involves a digital camera and a